 Fill in a Schengen Visa Application Form

 The application form for a Schengen Visitor visa contains questions on your personal data, your background, as well as the purpose of your trip to the Schengen territory.
+Make sure to check the box that says “Visiting family or friends” at the question regarding the purpose of your journey.
 Answer each of these questions sincerely and correctly.
 After you complete the form, print it, and sign it at the end.
 The application form is the first document you will have to present to the consular officer in your visa interview.

 Collect the required documents